joonashkra/note-app/README.md

-# NoteVault
+# Note / To-Do App

-Simple and modern to-do web application with features such as CRUD, authorization and fully responsive UI.
+Web application with features such as CRUD, authorization and responsive UI.
-Currently working on NodeJS / Express backend + refactoring frontend away from Firebase.
+Working on NodeJS / Express backend + refactoring frontend.

 ## Technologies used:
     - React (Vite)